 For devout hardware enthusiasts, the Microsoft SQ1 chip created in collaboration with Qualcomm may be at the heart of the announcement.
 This is a custom version of the Snapdragon 8cx chip introduced earlier this year as the engine for Windows on ARM, With a maximized 3GHz operating frequency for the inside Kryo 495 cores and a built-in graphical kernel called Adreno 485 that guarantees processing performance of up to 2,100GFLOPS in 16 Bit precision calculations, or 1,050GFLOPS in 32 Plus core precision calculations In the new Ice Lake processors from home Intel.

-Microsoft also boasts the ability of the 690 Hexagon engine within the SQ1 to provide computational learning performance of up to 9TeraOps (or TOPS) - all together under a basic 7 watt power supply casing alone and with a declaration of triple operation efficiency over Coffee Lake processors The mobile devices that are inside the company's Surface Pro 6 devices.
-The added significant bonus of the SQ1, as all chip Another from the same family of Qualcomm, Is the built-in mobile modem that enables communication support LTE With a maximum download rate of 1.2Gbps - so any SQ1-based device can enjoy fast connectivity almost anytime, anywhere, if the consumer so chooses.
+Microsoft also boasts of the ability of the Hexagon 690 engine within the SQ1 to provide computational learning performance of up to 9TeraOps (or TOPS) - all together under a basic power envelope of only 7 watts, and with a statement of triple action efficiency relative to Coffee Lake processors The mobiles that are inside the company's Surface Pro 6 devices.
+The other significant bonus of the SQ1, like all chip Another from the same family of Qualcomm, Is the built-in mobile modem that enables communication support LTE With a maximum download speed of 1.2Gbps - so that any device based on the SQ1 can enjoy fast connectivity almost anytime, anywhere, if the consumer chooses.